The University of Georgia has developed a new technology that can be used to identify pests that contribute to plant and crop destruction.

 Applicants must hold a baccalaureate degree in music education from an accredited institution, and hold certification to teach music in public/private K-12 schools, be eligible for such certification, or, in the judgment of the Hodgson School of Music Faculty, have equivalent competencies.
 Applicants should have attained grade point average of 3.0 or better for all undergraduate work.

-- UGA School of Music Application - Submit the School of Music application online.
+- Submit the Supplemental Application - Submit the School of Music application online.
 Application fee: $20

 - Statement of Purpose – In a few paragraphs, please explain why you wish to pursue graduate study in music at UGA and how the degree to which you are applying will help you meet your long-term professional goals (School of Music application only).